 Common sense approaches may help to control intermittent exotropia.
 For example, getting the recommended amount of sleep for age is important—many children don’t!
 Staying as healthy as possible may also help.
 Feeling sick or having a fever may cause the intermittent exotropia to temporarily occur more frequently.
-See your ophthalmologist as often as recommended, in order to keep the visual system fine-tuned with the appropriate glasses.
+See your ophthalmologist as often as recommended, to keep the vision up to date if glasses are needed.
 Otherwise, the progression of intermittent exotropia is not something that we can predictably control.

 Normal visual activities have no effect on exotropia.
 However, for other health reasons, parents are encouraged to limit the time their children spend watching TV, playing video games, and sitting at their computers.

 Exotropia in an eye with poor vision is called sensory exotropia.
-In this case, the eye with reduced vision is unable to work together with the other eye, and therefore, the poorly seeing eye may have a tendency to drift outward.
+In this case, the eye with reduced vision is unable to work together with the other eye, and therefore, the worse seeing eye may tend to drift outward.
 Sensory exotropia may occur at any age.
 If the visual problem is treatable, it should be addressed as soon as possible.
-In cases of permanent visual loss, surgery to straighten the eye is often an option.
+In cases of permanent vision loss, surgery to straighten the eye is often an option.

-Non-surgical treatment may include glasses and in some instances, patching therapy may be recommended.
-If the eyes are misaligned more often than they are straight, surgery on the eye muscles may be recommended in order to realign the eyes.
+Non-surgical treatment may include glasses and, in some instances, patching therapy may be recommended.
+If the eyes are misaligned more often than they are straight, surgery on the eye muscles may be recommended to realign the eyes.
 Your pediatric ophthalmologist will discuss the ideal timing of surgery for your situation.

 Binocular vision refers to the brain's ability to see objects with both eyes simultaneously.
 Among other benefits, binocular vision is necessary for normal depth perception, or "3-D vision".
 Your pediatric ophthalmologist has ways to test this in the office.

 Age is seldom the main determining factor for exotropia surgery.
-Surgery is appropriate when exotropia is present for the majority of the patient’s waking hours, regardless of age.
+Surgery is appropriate when exotropia is present for most of the patient’s waking hours, regardless of age.

-In a small child, part-time patching of the preferred eye is useful if the child has a preference for one eye over the other, or amblyopia.
+In a small child, part-time patching of the preferred eye is useful if the child prefers one eye over the other ( ).
 This helps to protect the vision in the non-preferred eye.
-Some have proposed the use of alternate day, alternate eye patching to help control exotropia.
-This is currently being investigated by a national randomized trial.
+Some have proposed the use of alternate day, alternate eye patching, but this generally works best in young children to regain control.

 If the angle of the exotropia is small, prisms may be used to relieve double vision, particularly in adults, however it does not treat the eye misalignment itself.

-Exercises have been proven to treat convergence insufficiency, which is a specific type of eye deviation.
+Exercises have been proven to treat convergence insufficiency, which is a specific type of eye deviation at near.
 You may hear about exercises suggested for treating some cases of intermittent exotropia, however, they have not been shown to effectively treat intermittent exotropia.